A mama’s guide to the different drinks made with espresso; which one is right for you?

 Lattes are famously used for exquisite “latte art” and are also popular for having sweet syrups added such as hazelnut, caramel, cinnamon and vanilla.

-You can find our more about lattes in our guide to latte (it also has a delicious recipe to make it at home!)
+You can find our more about lattes in our guide to lattes (it also has a delicious recipe to make it at home!)

 A cappuccino is shot of espresso with steamed milk and a thicker layer of foam – usually proportioned to a third each.
 Quite often a cappuccino is topped with a sprinkle of drinking chocolate.